xoolive/rs1090/crates/rs1090/readme.md

 # rs1090

-rs1090 is a Rust library to decode Mode S and ADS-B messages.
+rs1090 is a Rust library to decode Mode S, ADS-B and FLARM messages.

 It takes its inspiration from the Python [pyModeS](https://github.com/junzis/pyModeS) library, and uses [deku](https://github.com/sharksforarms/deku) in order to decode binary data in a clean declarative way.

 The project started as a fork of a very similar project called [adsb-deku](https://crates.io/crates/adsb_deku), but modules have been refactored to match [pyModeS](https://github.com/junzis/pyModeS) design, implementations extensively reviewed, simplified, corrected, and completed.

-The direction ambitioned by rs1090 boil down to:
+The directions ambitioned by rs1090 boil down to:

 - improving the performance of Mode S decoding in Python;
 - exporting trajectory data to cross-platform formats such as JSON or parquet;